kwkraus/HOW-Sessions/sessions/asp-net-core/docs/5-Production Ready Apps.md

 When the environment is changed to something other than **Development**, the out of the box template is set to utilize the Exception Handler Page called `Error.cshtml`.

 Change the environment to something other than **Development** and run the application.
-Add `?throw=true` to the root url to view the `Error.cshtml` page output and discuss the implementation.
+Add `?throw` to the root url to view the `Error.cshtml` page output and discuss the implementation.

 >NOTE: Make sure to discuss the Exception Handler middleware behavior and show the automatic logging in the console window.